 David Levitt is the Director of the General Paediatrics and Babies department of Lady Cilento Children’s Hospital, as well as the lead Paediatrician at Brisbane’s Mater Refugee Complex Care Clinic.

 At DFTB17, David spoke about integrating refugee children into Australian communities; primarily through schooling.
-He highlights that the school system is further stressed by limited funding without very specific diagnostic labelling.
+He highlights that the school system is further stressed by limited funding without very specific diagnostic labeling.
 He encourages us to understand refugee children – particularly their cognitive and social functioning – from an integrated narrative and functional perspective.

 You can listen to this talk as you walk to work on any device that supports podcasts.